catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-hpc-slurm-cluster.rst

 .. warning::

-  This tutorial assumes you are starting with a blank tenant and using your VPC only for ElastiCluster.
+  This tutorial assumes you are starting with a blank project and using your VPC only for ElastiCluster.
 You may need to adjust things (e.g. create a dedicated elasticluster security group), if you are doing this in a shared VPC.